 - Breath Interlock Device: The Court will mandate a Breath Interlock Device for at least 12 months but not more than 36 months.

 - License Revocation: The DMV will revoke the license for three years.
 This time does not begin to count until AFTER the prison sentence has been served.

-There are no treatment programs available if you are convicted of a Nevada DUI resulting in substantial bodily harm.
-Probation is also prohibited, and anybody convicted of a DUI resulting in substantial bodily harm or death in Nevada must serve their time in prison.
+There are no treatment programs available if you are convicted of a Las Vegas DUI resulting in substantial bodily harm.
+Probation is also prohibited, and anybody convicted of a DUI resulting in substantial bodily harm or death in Las Vegas must serve their time in prison.

 A DUI Lawyer is Necessary

 Whenever the issue of penalties comes up, a DUI Lawyer is necessary.
-Charles Goodwin, a Nevada DUI Defense Lawyer, can help.
+Charles Goodwin, a Las Vegas DUI Defense Lawyer, can help.
 Here's why:

 - Complexity: There is a lot of variation on DUI First penalties in Nevada and Las Vegas.
 Charles Goodwin knows how to navigate these complex issues to ensure that if you have a DUI, the penalties stay at the minimum sometimes regardless of BAC!